 Staff on training are reminded to continue with good infection control procedures by wearing masks, wiping down surfaces and practicing good hand hygiene.
-Any questions please contact infection.control@uhd.nhs.uk
+For any questions around this please contact the IPC Team UHD ipcteamuhd@uhd.nhs.uk

 All training can be booked via ESR as usual.